bihealth/bih-cluster/bih-cluster/docs/how-to/software/tensorflow.md

 # How-To: Setup TensorFlow

+!!! todo "Not yet updated to Slurm"

+    TODO: This still needs to be updated to Slurm.

 TensorFlow is a package for deep learning with optional support for GPUs.
 You can find the original TensorFlow installation instructions [here](https://www.tensorflow.org/versions/r1.3/get_started/os_setup.html#download-and-setup).